CARES Act and Impact on HMH Retirement Plan

 - 50% of the next 3% you contribute, or up to 1.5%**

-- For eligible team members who do not proactively enroll in the plan, effective January 1, 2019 we will also start you off by deferring 3% of your eligible compensation automatically in an account (commonly known as “auto-enrollment”), which will increase by 1% per calendar year of service up to a maximum of 6% (of course you can always opt-out of the program altogether but then you would not be eligible for the Hackensack Meridian Health matching contribution. of up to 3.5% of pay if you contribute 5%)
+- For eligible team members who do not proactively enroll in the plan, we will also start you off by deferring 3% of your eligible compensation automatically in an account (commonly known as “auto-enrollment”).
+You can always opt-out of the program altogether but then you would not be eligible for the Hackensack Meridian Health matching contribution of up to 3.5% of pay if you contribute 5%)

 You are always 100% immediately vested on your voluntary contributions to the plan.

 * This applies to team members at Hospitals, Network and Physician Services.
 For team members at Nursing & Rehab (Long-Term Care), HomeCare and ShoreCare, the new defined contribution plan is slightly different: there is a 100% match of their first 3% that you contribute, and a 50% match of the next 2% that you contribute.
 There is no non-elective core contribution, auto-enrollment or auto-escalation.
 To view plan details for different groups, please click here.

 A “defined benefit” is most often known as a pension, where the organization sets aside a block of funds that is paid to you during retirement as long as you’ve met certain requirements, including length of time with a company, seniority, etc. Based on those factors, the company defines exactly what your monthly benefit will be in retirement based on the plan’s formula.